loader-logo

 How Light Wavelength Affects Photosynthesis

 Because chlorophyll absorbs red and blue light most efficiently, these wavelengths drive photosynthesis more effectively than other wavelengths.
-That’s why if you were to plot a graph of light wavelength against the rate of photosynthesis (known as an action spectrum), you would see two peaks in the blue and red regions and a dip in the green region.
+That’s why a graph plotting light wavelength against the rate of photosynthesis (known as an action spectrum) shows two peaks in the blue and red regions and a dip in the green region.

 However, while blue light drives photosynthesis efficiently, it’s not as effective at penetrating water or leaf tissue as red light.
 This explains why many aquatic plants and deep leaf layers have accessory pigments like carotenoids and phycobilins, which can absorb light in the green and yellow ranges and pass it onto chlorophyll for photosynthesis.